 4. Tank Américaine

-Cartier introduced the Tank Américaine in 1989 as a modern version of the 1920s Tank Cintrée.
-Its longer, curved case follows the natural shape of the wrist.
-The design feels comfortable while keeping the elegant Tank style.
-It suits buyers who find the standard Tank case too compact.
+The Américaine holds a distinct place in the family, with an elongated, curved case that reads as unmistakably elegant.
+Cartier introduced it in 1989 as a modern take on the 1920s Tank Cintrée.
+The longer, curved case follows the wrist, staying comfortable while keeping the Tank style, and it suits buyers who find the standard case too compact.

 - Case size: Small (34.8 x 21.4mm), Large (44.6 x 26.2mm)